3Siri/Country_Capital_Quiz/README.md

 **`pip install -r requirements.txt`**

-### Structure:
+### Country API Information:

 In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods
 There are typically 4 methods namely - GET, POST, PUT, DELETE.
 Endpoints should be logically organized around collections and elements, both of which are resources.
-In our case, we use single method GET. we have resources, countrylist, /check-capital/ so we will use the following URLS - /check-capital/ is the checking the capital and /countrylist/ collections of country elements, respectively.
+In our case, we use a single method GET to extract country information.

 ### Use:
 A RESTful API with all countries with capitals in the world.